kyllew/kuisser/public/Domain 1 Questions.md

 		The other answers are not suitable because:
 		A. Decreasing regularization would make overfitting worse by allowing the model to become more complex
 		C. Adding more features could potentially increase overfitting if the features aren't relevant
-		D. Training for more epochs would likely worsen overfitting as the model would learn the training data even more precisely Resource URL:
+		D. Removing preprocessing steps would likely reduce model performance as proper data preprocessing is essential for effective machine learning models
+	Resource URL:
 	https://docs.aws.amazon.com/machine-learning/latest/dg/model-fit-underfitting-vs-overfitting.html